mulirow/desenvolvimento-de-software/README.md

 # 🕷 ArachWrite

 **ArachWrite** is a collaborative text editor that integrates AI to assist writers.
-The AI provides suggestions, analyses, and revisions on texts in development, helping to improve the writing and script structure.
+The AI provides suggestions, analyses, and revisions on texts in development, helping to improve writing and script structure.
+Imagine it as your AI writing assistant, woven right into your collaborative workspace!

 ## 📖 Table of Contents